 - AS/NZS 3000 Wiring Rules and all other standards applicable to your work including referenced sections of the Building Code of Australia (BCA)

-- Victorian Electricity Distributors Service and Installation Rules.
+- the Victorian Electricity Distributors Service and Installation Rules

 - ensure you have current copies of Legislation, Australian Standards and Codes of Practice pertaining to electrical installation work

 - wear appropriate protective clothing and equipment (PPE).

 - ESV may take disciplinary action if you fail to comply with the ESA or Regulations including suspension and/or cancellation of your licence, infringement notices and prosecution.